dherault/coursera_algorithms/README.md

 Two invariants:
 - elements in heap = vertices of V - X
-- for v e V - X, key[v] = smallest Dijkstra greedy score of an edge (u, v) € E with U € X (key means value somehow) or +infinity if so such edge
+- for v € V - X, key[v] = smallest Dijkstra greedy score of an edge (u, v) € E with U € X (key means value somehow) or +infinity if no such edge

 With those invariants, extract-min yields correct vertex w* to add to X next